Slider

 Sizes

-size accepts sm (default) and md.
-Like its siblings Switch, Checkbox, and Radio, Slider ships only the two sizes that fit cleanly into a row of controls — a full 2xs → 2xl scale doesn't earn its keep on a track-and-thumb control. sm is the inline default; reach for md when the slider is the focal control of its row or the surrounding controls are md-sized.
+size accepts xs, sm (default), and md.
+Like its siblings Checkbox and Radio, Slider rides the thumb-scale ramp instead of the full 2xs → 2xl scale — a track-and-thumb control doesn't earn its keep at button sizes. sm (20px thumb) is the inline default; reach for md (24px) when the slider is the focal control of its row or the surrounding controls are md-sized; reach for xs (16px) in tight inspector rows where every pixel of vertical space matters.

 <Slider size="md" value={a} onChange={setA} className="w-72" />